emrecoskuner/BM-10581125-SupportingMaterials/README.md

 **UNIVERSITY OF MANCHESTER**

-This repositry contains the code and the resources for MSc Data Science dissertation project:
+This repositry contains the code and the resources for MSc Data Science extended research project:
 “Time Series Prediction of Stock Returns Using Machine Learning Models: Study on Dow Jones Industrial Average Stocks (2000–2024)”

 **DATA**